Tracyaa/ask-tom/README.md

 ## Demo

-Here's the link to Ask Tom: https://tracyaa.github.io/ask-tom
+Here's the link to the live site: https://tracyaa.github.io/ask-tom